ptutty/job-webscraper/README.md

 # A MEAN stack app for searching higher education IT jobs

-A Node app built with MongoDB and Angular for searching and managing IT job applications in the Higher education sector.

 Node does the bulk of the work on the server side - web server, RESTful API, job scraping, DOM traversal and parsing, authentication, importing into MongoDB, Angular provides a nice reactive frontend with services which access the node API routes.